trstlabs/intento/docs/contracts/Frontend.md

         );
 ```

+## Advanced execution

 More advanced execution can be integrated too.
-Here we instantiate a DCA strateg by sending a message to a TIP20 token.
+Here we instantiate a DCA strategy by sending a message to a TIP20 token.
 With 1-click authorization is given to the newly instantates contract through a reply to the TIP20 contract after instantiation.
 It is a complex operation on the backend, but simple on the frontend and to the end user.

 ``` javascript
 result = await this.props.trustlessjs.tx.compute.executeContract({